 - CenterPoint Energy Houston Electric, LLC (CenterPoint Houston), which engages in the electric transmission and distribution business in a 5,000-square mile area of the Texas Gulf Coast that includes Houston; and - CenterPoint Energy Resources Corp.
 (CERC Corp., and, together with its subsidiaries, CERC), which owns gas distribution systems.
-Through wholly owned subsidiaries, CERC owns two interstate natural gas pipelines and gas gathering systems and provides various ancillary services.
+Through wholly owned subsidiaries, CERC owns two interstate natural gas pipelines, a wholesale gas company and gas gathering systems and provides various ancillary services.